Chekannur Maulavi

-(born in 1936) was an Indian modern Islamicist from Chekannur, Malappuram district of Kerala, India.
+(born 1936) was an Indian modern Islamicist from Chekannur, Malappuram district of Kerala, India.
 He is the founder of the Quran Sunnath Society.
 He disappeared on 29 July 1993.
 His death is uncertain.

 Disappearance and investigation

 The CBI took over the case in 1996, and in 2000 arrested two members of the ultra orthodox Muslim sect under suspicion of murder.

 The case was hampered by the disappearance of several witnesses, whose property was seized when they fled abroad rather than appear to testify in 2008.